2022

 Through these maps, the jars connect places and traditions that cannot connect in reality today: a geographical connection, a human connection, and a traditional one.
 Each jar holds within it a quiet act of reunion, bridging spaces through form and craft.

-4/4 Working with three artisans
+4/4 Working with three craftspeople